orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 All other elements are automatically added.

 _NOTE: If the `POST`ed data contains extra XML elements not supported by the form, and error is returned._

+_Compatibility: If the data posted contains extra elements, those were ignored prior to Orbeon Forms 2022.1.
+With Orbeon Forms 2022.1 and newer, they cause an error._

 ### Initial data from service